tmrudick/tonic/README.md

 tonic helps to build scheduled or event based job pipelines using JavaScript.
 It can be used to build a system of triggers similar to IFTTT but with more complex logic utilizing any data source and boolean operations.

-Imagine you wanted to text yourself whenever your favorite football team scored a touchdown.
-You could write a series of functions which: poll a sports API every 30 seconds and if there is a change in the score reformat the response from the API and then send a text message to your phone number. tonic allows you to write such a complex system of functions in a modular and reusable way.
+Imagine you wanted to text yourself whenever your favorite team scores a goal.
+You could write a series of functions which: poll a sports API every 30 seconds and if there is a change in the score reformat the response from the API and then send a text message to your phone number. tonic allows you to write a complex system of functions in a modular and reusable way.

 Example Uses
 ------------